yaronkaikov/scylla/docs/operating-scylla/security/encryption-at-rest.rst

 Depending on your key provider, you will either have the option of allowing Scylla to generate an encryption key, or you will have to provide one:

 * KMIP Key Provider - you don't need to generate any key yourself
+* KMS Key Provider - you must generate a key yourself in AWS
 * Replicated Key Provider - you must generate a system key yourself
 * Local Key Provider - If you do not generate your own secret key, Scylla will create one for you